canonical/jimm/docs/reference/list-of-jaas-plugin-commands/index.md

 These config options must match the config options supported by the Juju CLI for the version of Juju being bootstrapped.
 See the Juju documentation for the version specified for the full list of supported bootstrap config options.
+Additional bootstrap settings can be supplied with --bootstrap-base, --bootstrap-constraints, --constraints, --model-default, and --storage-pool, these align with the corresponding Juju CLI options.

-Note that some config options may not be specified as they will automatically be set.
+Note that some config options will be automatically set but can be overriden.
 These are:

 - login-token-refresh-url